-It's easy to eat your way to an alarmingly high cholesterol level.
-And the reverse is true too — changing what you eat can lower your cholesterol and improve the composition of the armada of fats floating through your bloodstream.
+Your diet clearly plays a role in determining your cholesterol levels.
+In fact, changing what you eat can lower your cholesterol and improve the composition of the armada of fats floating through your bloodstream.
 Fresh fruits and vegetables, whole grains, and "good fats" are all part of a heart-healthy diet.
 But some foods are particularly good at helping bring down cholesterol.

 - Oats.
 An easy way to start lowering cholesterol is to choose oatmeal or an oat-based cold cereal like Cheerios for breakfast.
-It gives you 1 to 2 grams of soluble fiber.
+It gives you one to two grams of soluble fiber.
 Add a banana or some strawberries for another half-gram.

 - Nuts.
-A bushel of studies shows that eating almonds, walnuts, peanuts, and other nuts is good for the heart.
-Eating 2 ounces of nuts a day can slightly lower LDL, on the order of 5%.
-Nuts have additional nutrients that protect the heart in other ways.
+Studies show that eating almonds, walnuts, peanuts, and other nuts is good for the heart.
+Eating two ounces of nuts a day can slightly lower LDL, on the order of 5%.
+Nuts also have additional nutrients that protect the heart in other ways.

 - Foods fortified with sterols and stanols.
-Sterols and stanols extracted from plants gum up the body's ability to absorb cholesterol from food.
+Sterols and stanols extracted from plants interfere with the body's ability to absorb cholesterol from food.
 Companies are now adding them to a wide variety of foods.
 They're also available as supplements.
-Getting 2 grams of plant sterols or stanols a day can lower LDL cholesterol by about 10%.
+Getting two grams of plant sterols or stanols a day can lower LDL cholesterol by about 10%.

 - Fatty fish.
 Eating fish two or three times a week can lower LDL in two ways: by replacing meat, which has LDL-boosting saturated fats, and by delivering LDL-lowering omega-3 fats.
 Omega-3s reduce triglycerides in the bloodstream and protect the heart by helping prevent the onset of abnormal heart rhythms.

 Learn more ways to keep your heart healthy and conquer high cholesterol, in